 Hanging folders are specifically designed for use with most lateral and vertical files.
 This type of folder has metal or plastic hooks on each end that is hung from the rail in your filing cabinet.

-Tip: Most lateral and vertical filing cabinets do not have sturdy enough bottom panels to accommodate paperwork being stacked in the drawer as they would be in a storage cabinet.
-If you have a lateral or vertical filing cabinet, be sure to only use hanging file folders hung from the drawer rails.
+Tip: Most lateral and vertical filing cabinets do not have bottom panels sturdy enough to accommodate paperwork being stacked in the drawer as it would be in a storage cabinet.
+If you have a lateral or vertical filing cabinet, use only hanging file folders hung from the drawer rails.

 Safety Features